The value of Shared Information for allocation of drivers in ride-hailing: a proof-of-concept study: Parametric Bilevel Problems and Expected Value of Shared Information

-With this model, the follower solves a \emph{here-and-now} problem, considering the leader's decision $x$ as a parameter and the value of $z=(\xi_1(\omega),\xi_2(\omega))$ as uncertain.
-Thus, for each leader's decision $x$, the follower is solving the problem
+We consider that the follower solves a \emph{here-and-now} problem, taking into account the leader's decision $p$ as a parameter and the value of $\xi(\omega)$ as uncertain.
+Thus, for each leader's decision $p$, the follower is solving the problem

-We refer by $D(x)$ to both Problem (\ref{eq:follower-nonparam}) and its solution set.
-From the leader's perspective, for each decision vector $x$, the follower's optimal response is a deterministic point $y\in D(x)$.
-Thus, the leader is solving a \emph{parametric here-and-now} problem, simultaneously with the follower, which is given by:

-We set the Stochastic value of Problem (\ref{eq:bilevel-xyo}) as which is given by the averaged cost for the leader, according to the distribution of $\zeta_1$, for an optimal policy $x:Z_1\to\R^n$.
-In what follows, we will assume that all expectations are well-defined and finite.